w3c/wai-tutorials/source/images/decorative.html.erb.md

 {:.ex}

 This picture of “Poppy the guide dog” is already identified by the adjacent caption.
-The caption acts as the text alternative, so does not need to be repeated in the `alt` attribute.
+The caption acts as the text alternative and should not be repeated in the `alt` attribute.

 {::nomarkdown}
 <%= sample_start %>